babylonhealth/ios-playbook/Cookbook/Proposals/SmarterDiffs.md

 To improve the experience with debugging test failures we propose to use a smarter diffing approach as in [this library](https://github.com/krzysztofzablocki/Difference) by Krzysztof Zabłocki.
 The idea is that when comparing two instances we will be using `Mirror` type and `dump` function to first get stored properties and then get their textual representation and this way combine a in-memory snapshot of the value.
 This way we can recursively compare each property and only include those that differ in the final failure message.

-The fact that `Mirror` only provides access to stored properties is not an issue as computed properties are products of stored properties (or in case of enums of the enum cases and thier associated values) and for same stored properties values should return the same result.
+The fact that `Mirror` only provides access to stored properties is not an issue as computed properties are products of stored properties (or in case of enums of the enum cases and their associated values) and for same stored properties values should return the same result.

 Example: